Beliavsky/PyC2F/README.md

 # PyC2F
-Attempt to write a partial translator from C to Fortran in Python.
+Partial translator from C to Fortran in Python.
 Works for only a few simple programs.
 Running

 `python main.py xij.c xij.f90` for the C code `xij.c`